duca7/css-resources/README.md

 * [Defensive CSS](https://defensivecss.dev/): practical CSS and design tips that helps in building future-proof user interfaces.
 * [DWB](https://davidwalsh.name/tutorials/css):
 * [Chrome Developer](https://developer.chrome.com/tags/css/): articles at this page write by google engineer.
+* [CSS Weekly](https://css-weekly.com/archives/): CSS Weekly is a newsletter that helps developers keep up with the latest news in CSS.

 <sup>[back to table of contents](#table-of-contents)</sup>